wjzhengsh/blockchain/dashboard.md

 ![Certificate Authority](images/CA_screen_starter.png "Certificate Authority") *Figure 10.
 Certificate Authority*

-Click the **Generate Certificate** button to get a new public certificate and private key from your CA. This panel can be used an an alternative way to [generate a public and private key pair](v10_application.html#register-app) for a client application which uses the Fabric SDK.
-The **Certificate** field contains your public certificate, also referred to as your signCert or enrollment cert, just above your **Private key**.
-You can click the copy icon at the end of each field to copy the value. **Note** that {{site.data.keyword.blockchainfull_notm}} Platform doesn't store these certificates.
+Click the **Generate Certificate** button next to your admin identity to get a new public certificate and private key from your CA. The **Certificate** field contains the public certificate, also referred to as the signCert or enrollment cert, just above the **Private Key**.
+You can click the copy icon at the end of each field to copy the value.
+This panel can be used an alternative way to generate a public and private key pair for a client application which uses the Fabric SDK.
+To learn more, visit the [developing applications tutorial](v10_application.html#enroll-panel). **Note** that {{site.data.keyword.blockchainfull_notm}} Platform doesn't store these certificates.
 You need to safely save and store them.
-Refer to the [MSP information](certificates.html#msp) for more details.

 Click the **Add User** button to register a new identity to your organization.
 In the **Add User** pop-up window, fill in the following fields and then click **Submit**.
   - **ID:** This will the name of your new identity, sometimes referred to as your `enroll ID`. **Save this Value** for when you configure a remote peer or enroll a new application.
   - **Secret:** This will be the password to your identity, sometimes referred to as your `enroll Secret`  **Save this Value.** for when you configure a remote peer or enroll a new application.
   - **Type:** Select the type of identity the you want to register, either peer or client application.
   - **Affiliation:** This will be the affiliation within your organization, such as `org1` for example, that the identity will belong to.
   - **Maximum Enrollments:** You can use this field to limit the number of times your can enroll or generate certificates using this identity.
 If you leave the field blank, the value defaults to an unlimited number of enrollments.